wags69a/Audit-UCCE-Gateways/README.md

 #Step by step
 1) Down load Audit-UCCE-Gateways code from GitHub.
-2) Import requirements
+2) PIP import requirements.txt
 3) Verify connection to the gateways that you want to audit.
+(VPN)
-4) Put the IP address, username and password in the script.
+4) Put the UCCE Gateway IP address, username and password in the script.
 5) Run the script
 6) Troubleshoot any access errors.
 7) Look at the results via notepad.